 For change in pay rate, the approval of a member of the Payroll Group is also required.
 For this, the workflow group Payroll Group must have been created in SAP SuccessFactors Employee Central.
 For testing purposes, only, you can use the SAP BestPractices Super Admin role and proxy as a member of this group.

-In case Position Management has been implemented in your SAP SuccessFactors Employee Central instance, additional permissions are needed, as follows: The Line Manager must have the permission role SAP BestPractices Position Management Manager (EC) assigned.
+In case Position Management has been implemented in your SAP SuccessFactors Employee Central instance from the Upgrade Center, additional permissions are needed, as follows: The Line Manager must have the permission role SAP BestPractices Position Management Manager (EC) assigned.
 The HR Administrator can use for testing purposes only the appropriate Super Admin group to which the role of the SAP BestPractices Position Management Super Admin has been granted.
 The implicit update of an employee’s position induced by a change in job information requires the approval of a member of the HR Administrator group.
 For this, the dynamic group HR Administrator must have been created in SAP SuccessFactors Employee Central.
 For testing purposes, only, you can log on as Super Admin and use the Proxy Now option to proxy as a member of this group.

 Master Data, Organizational Data, and Other Data